AdobeDocs/cloudmanager-api-docs/create-event-integration.md

 Adobe I/O Events emitted by Cloud Manager are sent to **webhooks** hosted either in on-premise infrastructure, specialized webhook hosting providers, [Adobe I/O Runtime](https://www.adobe.io/apis/cloudplatform/runtime.html), or even your AEM instances managed by Adobe Managed Services.
 Alternatively, the [Adobe I/O Journaling API](../../../../adobedocs/adobeio-events/master/intro/journaling_api.md) may be used, especially in cases where network security rules prohibit a webhook from being accessible from the public internet.

 The [Getting Started with Adobe I/O Events](https://www.adobe.io/apis/cloudplatform/events/documentation.html) guide provides general documentation on how to set up a webhook.
-As with [API Integrations](create-api-integration.html), a certificate file is needed to set up an Event integration.
+As with [API Integrations](create-api-integration.html), a certificate file is needed to set up an Event Integration.

 Once your webhook is up and running and you have your certificate, to create an Event Integration: